 The 2012 Business Meeting at CAA was held in Los Angeles, Friday, February 24, 2012, 7:30-9:00 AM in Concourse Meeting Room 406AB; continental breakfast was served.
 Items before the membership included the election of new officers and committee members, discussion and approval of future conference sessions, and introduction of the 2012 Travel Grant recipients; full agenda: IAS BUSINESS MEETING CAA Agenda 2012.
 This is the IAS official annual business meeting and all current and prospective members are welcome.

-Long Session: Territory and Border: Geographic Considerations of Italian Art and Architecture
+Session Title: Territory and Border: Geographic Considerations of Italian Art and Architecture (Long Session)

-Nicola Camerlenghi, University of Oregon, and Catherine McCurrach, Wayne State University
+Organizers and Chairs: Nicola Camerlenghi, University of Oregon, and Catherine C. McCurrach, Wayne State University

-Michele Luigi Vescovi, Universita degli Studi di Parma, “Defining Territories and Borders in Italian Romanesque Architecture: Regions, Sub-Regions, Meta-Regions”
+Michele Luigi Vescovi, Università di Parma, "Defining Territories and Borders in Italian Romanesque Architecture: Regions, Sub-regions, Meta-regions"

 Diana Gisolfi, Pratt Institute and Pratt in Venice, "Geography, Hegemony, and Expansive Examples from the Veneto"

-Karen Pinkus, Cornell University, “For an Italian Landscape: Regionalism in the Postwar Era”
+Karen Pinkus, Cornell University, "For an Italian Landscape: Regionalism in the Postwar Period"